Terrific Toys: made and played in Enfield

 Some of the world’s best-selling toys were once manufactured in Enfield and this nostalgic exhibition will also explore the borough’s rich history of toy manufacture dating back to the turn of the last century.

-Nostalgic adults and inquisitive children will marvel over a wide selection of toys from the museum collection, including; Lotto board games, model steam engines, Top Trumps card games, toy soldiers, alphabet bricks, Tiddlywinks, Yo Yos, dolls and picture books.
+Nostalgic adults and inquisitive children will marvel over a wide selection of toys from the museum collection, including; Lotto board games, model steam engines, Top Trumps card games, toy soldiers, alphabet bricks, Tiddlywinks, Yo Yos and dolls.

 The company that produced them - British manufacturer Lesney Products & Co.
 Ltd - was founded in 1947 by Palmers Green school friends Les and Rodney Smith who started their business in the cellar of The Rifleman Pub in Edmonton.